vitiral/simple-quality/starting-project.md

 # A Working Example

-The primary teaching method that this book will employ is the "learning by doing" approach.
-This is an approach that many developers are familiar with, as it is how some of the most effective tutorials approach their subject.
-An "overview" will also eventually be published, to help more advanced users.
+The primary teaching method that this book will employ is "learning by doing".
+This is an approach that many developers are familiar with and is used in some of the most effective tutorials on software development.

 The example project used will be the same as the one used in the [rst][1] tutorial, which makes sense because I am the author of that tool and it was designed